 In this guide, we’ll cover everything there is to know about stress leave.
 So relax, unwind, and leave the stress behind.

-What is stress leave?
+What is stress leave from work?

 The symptoms of stress